12Simi3/Data_X_2023/README.md

 pip install -r requirements.txt
 ```
 ### Loading a model
 For loading the model of logistic regression use instruction file in Models directory.
-During this task we used tensorflow.
+For this task we used tensorflow.